 Wong sits on the Arbitration & Alternative Dispute Resolution Committee of the Bar Council and the MMC.
 She is an Accredited Mediator on the panel of MMC and she also trains and assesses candidates for accreditation with the MMC.
 She is also an associate accredited mediator with the Singapore Mediation Centre and a member of the advisory panel of the Australian Dispute Resolution Centre in Sydney.
 She has trained judges, lawyers and other professionals in mediation and has been invited to assess students for their mediation credits in University of Malaya.
 Wong obtained her LLB (Hons) degree from the University of Reading in 1978, was called to the English Bar in 1979 and admitted to the Malaysian Bar in 1983.
 She obtained an MBA degree from University of Malaya in 2014.

-Dato’ Lim Chee Wee has been a partner of Skrine since 2001 and has been in practice for more than 26 years.
+Dato’ Lim Chee Wee is the Senior Partner of Lim Chee Wee Partnership and has been in practice for over 26 years.
+He was a partner of Skrine from 2001 to 2020.
 He was President of the Malaysian Bar from 2011 to 2013 and is a member of the Chartered Institute of Arbitrators.
 He has a broad commercial, corporate and regulatory disputes practice with experience in a wide variety of high-value and high profile cases, including international arbitrations in Asia and Europe.
 He acts primarily as counsel appearing at all tiers of the Malaysian courts and his portfolio of litigation work has a particular focus towards corporate litigation.

 Lim also has an established public and administrative law practice, regularly advising and acting for the Malaysian stock exchange (Bursa Malaysia Bhd), Malaysian Competition Commission (MyCC), Energy Commission, SIDREC and the SC.
 He is consistently listed in various international legal directories as a leading legal practitioner.
 These directories include Chambers AsiaPacifc, Legal 500 Asia-Pacifc, Who’s Who Legal, Benchmark Litigation Asia-Pacifc, and Asialaw Profiles.
 He graduated with LLB and BComm (Accounting) degrees from Australia’s University of New South Wales.
 He was called to the Malaysian Bar as an advocate and solicitor in 1993.